PsychoLlama/Boilercrate/README.md

 # boilercrate
-A design framework hand-written to teach myself the Sass preprocessor (and make my site look splendid)
+This library is meant to provide similar functionality to what Twitter's Bootstrap framework gives (but trimmed down a touch), and add on some extra features bootstrap is lacking.

+However, the main purpose of this library is to teach myself the Sass Preprocessor and more of the mechanics involved in responsive design.

+This library is not meant to replace Bootstrap.